m-ahmed009/All-in-one-downloader-python/README.md

 # All-in-One Video Downloader
 Welcome to the All-in-One Video Downloader project! 🎥✨ This Python-based utility allows you to effortlessly download videos from multiple platforms including YouTube, Facebook, and TikTok.

 With a user-friendly command-line interface, you can select the platform of your choice, and the tool will handle the rest, saving the videos into organized folders within your Downloads directory.

+🔰 First Install the library: pip install yt_dlp

 # Features:
 Multi-Platform Support: Download videos from YouTube, Facebook, and TikTok.